 Although monographs have been published on several members of the art association—and some scholarship has focused on aspects of the organization—this is the first large-scale, critical study to focus exclusively on the art association’s growth and development.
 The exhibition includes over one hundred works by sixty-six artists, including a number of works by major artists that were seen in the original exhibitions.

-Major support for Art Colony: The Laguna Beach Art Association, 1918-1935 was generously provided by the Draper Family Foundation, Ranney and Priscilla Draper, Peter and Gail Ochs, Thomas B. Stiles II and Barbara Alexander, Yvonne Boseker, Kelvin Davis, and the Historical Collections Council.
+Major support for Art Colony: The Laguna Beach Art Association, 1918-1935 was generously provided by the Draper Family Foundation, Ranney and Priscilla Draper, Peter and Gail Ochs, Thomas B. Stiles II and Barbara Alexander, Yvonne Boseker, Kelvin Davis, the Historical Collections Council, and Lindy Narver.

 Subscribe To Our Newsletter